rykcod/massa/README.md

  - ''DISCORD'' - Set with your discord token id (Refer to HELP section) - To enable discord feature (GetFaucet + NodeRegistration + DynamicalIP)
  - ''DYNIP'' - Set with "0" if you host under static public IP or "1" if you host under dynimic public IP to enable update IP feature
  - ''WALLETPWD'' - Set with "YourCustomPassword" if you want to use a custom wallet password.
+ - ''NODE_MAX_RAM'' - The app node will auto restart if RAM usage goes over this % treshold.
+Default to 99%.

 Manage your node: